PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 1. Install Qt Creator within MSYS2 using `pacboy -S qt-creator:p`

-   - NOTE: If you install Qt Creator within Windows itself, Qt Creator will not be able to find anything installed in MSYS2.
+   - NOTE: If you install or run Qt Creator outside of MSYS2, Qt Creator will fail to find the compiler.

 2. (Optional) Create a shortcut to `C:\msys64\(msystem).exe qtcreator`